 - Avoid using negative statements toward the defendant.
 Stick to your story and how the incident has had an impact on you personally.
 This includes insults and accusations.

 - Maintain eye contact with the attorney who is asking questions.
 If you are directed to explain something to the judge or jury, look to them directly.

 Get Help Now

-At the Thompson Law Firm, we have more than 10 years of experience helping clients obtain compensation for their DUI accidents, including those who need to testify in a courtroom.
-When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office.
+At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for their personal injuries from DUI accidents in the Phoenix area, including those who need to testify in a courtroom.
+When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located near you.